gladed/watchable/README.md

 }
 ```

-Objects cannot be modified while bound to another object.

 ## Object Lifetime

 `CoroutineScope` lifetime is respected.
-This means a `watch` or `bind` automatically stops when either the watched object's scope completes, or if the initiating scope completes.
+This means a `watch` or `bind` automatically stops operating when the related scope(s) complete.
+No cleanup code is required.

 # Version History